jocap/jumpinline.vim/README.md

 **g:jumpinline_leave_on_any_key** (default: 1):

 Alias for *g:submode_keep_leaving_key*, a [vim-submode](https://github.com/kana/vim-submode) option.
 Lets the user exit the submode by pressing any key that isn't mapped to the submode. *Note*: it is recommended not to change this.

-**Important:**

-The variables above have to be set *before* the plugin is loaded.
-If you load *jumpinline.vim* before adjusting the configuration, call the following function after the variables have been set:

-    call jumpinline#Load()

 ### Example configuration